yourdevkalki/arbitrum-vibekit/typescript/examples/swapping-agent-no-wallet/README.md

    Defines and manages an AI-powered, on-chain swapping agent.
 Key Components are:

-- Agent that interacts with blockchain swapping protocols (Ember SDK) to handle user inputs and execute on-chain operations.
+- Agent that interacts with blockchain swapping protocols (Ember On-chain Actions) to handle user inputs and execute on-chain operations.

 - MCP client that queries capabilities and generates transaction sets.